Under a Cloud of Suspicion

 Once you start to unpick these perceptions of cloud storage, the reasons why they still exist become clear.

-First, detecting unauthorised access is harder
+First, detecting unauthorized access is harder

-The misuse of employee credentials and improper access controls makes detecting unauthorised access one of the biggest cloud security concerns today (even if the cloud provider has basic tools that tell you which person has accessed which files).
-31% of SMBs say that since moving to the cloud for storage, it’s been harder to detect unauthorised access, with one respondent in the UK even saying: “My on-site manager managed to get hacked by someone claiming to be his wife.”
+The misuse of employee credentials and improper access controls makes detecting unauthorized access one of the biggest cloud security concerns today (even if the cloud provider has basic tools that tell you which person has accessed which files).
+31% of SMBs say that since moving to the cloud for storage, it’s been harder to detect unauthorized access, with one respondent in the UK even saying: “My on-site manager managed to get hacked by someone claiming to be his wife.”

-But with cloud-based storage, the ease of sharing data among teams and simple integrations their storage can have with other cloud applications significantly increases the prospect of unauthorised access.
+But with cloud-based storage, the ease of sharing data among teams and simple integrations their storage can have with other cloud applications significantly increases the prospect of unauthorized access.
 From a productivity point of view, that makes complete sense, but from a security standpoint, it’s a headache for IT teams.

-And without the right access controls in place, if an employee’s login credentials were to fall into the wrong hands, a perpetrator could, in theory, gain access to sensitive files and folders from anywhere in the world using any device.
+Without the right access controls in place, if an employee’s login credentials were to fall into the wrong hands, a perpetrator could, in theory, gain access to sensitive files and folders from anywhere in the world using any device.

 Secondly, stopping outgoing employee theft is harder

 Again, with on-premises storage and just a desktop computer, there’s that much more risk of getting noticed (through prying eyes) if someone tries to steal sensitive information.
 But with employees using laptops, smartphones and tablets (sometimes their own devices) to access information in the cloud, which they can do so from anywhere, it’s almost too easy to steal information before they leave.
-In fact, even when employees do officially leave, there’s still a problem — previous IS Decisions research found that a third of ex-employees still have access to company data after they’ve left.
+Even when employees do officially leave, there’s still a problem — previous IS Decisions research found that a third of ex-employees still have access to company data after they’ve left.

-What organisations are doing about it
+What organizations are doing about it

 The security implications of using the cloud certainly aren’t enough to put businesses off using it.
 Using the cloud now is almost a mandatory part of business, and those that don’t take advantage of its benefits are ultimately shooting themselves in the productivity foot.